-Figure 22: Location of the Irish pilot site and use cases
+Figure 21: Location of the Irish pilot site and use cases

-Significant work was undertaken to prepare an outline design of the pilot, covering both system and roadside infrastructure design in order to issue specifications as part of the suite of tender documents.
-The pilot components were then procured via two contracts that Transport Infrastructure Ireland (TII), as the action's implementing body used to procure a replacement traffic management system (NIMS) and the necessary roadside equipment/support to deliver variable speed limit functionality on the M50 (MTFO ITS DC).
-The C-ITS programme therefore became linked to the NIMS and MTFO ITS DC programmes.
-Kapsch was appointed to provide the central C-ITS control station (a component of NIMS) and Swarco (formerly Dynniq) was appointed to provide roadside equipment and in-vehicle equipment together with software application development.
+Significant work was undertaken to prepare an outline design of the pilot, covering both digital and physical infrastructure design in order to issue specifications as part of the suite of tender documents.
+The pilot components were then procured via two contracts that Transport Infrastructure Ireland (TII), as the action's implementing body used to procure a replacement traffic management system and the necessary roadside equipment/support to deliver variable speed limit functionality on Ireland busiest section of motorway (the M50).
+Kapsch was appointed to provide the central C-ITS control station and Swarco was appointed to provide roadside equipment and in-vehicle equipment together with software application development.